 During 2018, the Fund Board appointed Albilad Capital as the custodian of the Fund to comply with the Investment Fund Regulations published by the Capital Market Authority.
-However due to system limitations, arrangement for the transfer of the Fund assets' custody to Albilad Capital is still in process and therefore the Fund Manager continued to provide custodial services to the Fund for the year ended 31 December 2019.
+However due to the market making arrangements of the Fund, the custody of the assets could not be transferred to Albilad Capital.